rktayal/multiclass_training_cnn/README.md

 having maximum probability score using `numpy.argmax` and that becomes our predicted label/class.
 Next, we display the image along with the predicted label for visual purposes

-### Intution behind choosing categorical crossentropy loss during training
+### For curious readers, intution behind choosing categorical crossentropy loss during training
 Say we have classification problem with 3 classes: cat, dog, bird
 <br /><br />